A Self-supervised Representation Learning of Sentence Structure for Authorship Attribution: Proposed Framework : Lexicosynt Network

 \subsection{Lexical Sub-network}

 The lexical sub-network encodes the sequence of words in a sentence (Figure \ref{inputsequences} (a)).
-Each word in the sentence is embedded into a trainable vector representation and is fed into the lexical sub-network.
-This network consists of two main parts; bidirectional LSTM and a self-attention mechanism proposed by Lin et al. \cite{lin2017structured}.
-The self-attention mechanism provides a set of summation weight vectors which are dotted with the LSTM hidden states, resulting weighted hidden states.
-Finally, a multilayer perceptron is used to generate the final vector representation.
+Each word in the sentence (denoted as $S$) is embedded into a trainable vector representation ($W_i$) and is fed into the lexical sub-network.
+This network consists of two main parts; bidirectional LSTM ($H$ which is concatenation of forward LSTM $\overrightarrow{h_t}$ and backward LSTM $\overleftarrow{h_t}$) and a self-attention mechanism ($A$) proposed by Lin et al. \cite{lin2017structured}.
+The self-attention mechanism provides a set of summation weight vectors ($W_{s2}$,$W_{s1}$) which are dotted with the LSTM hidden states, resulting weighted hidden states ($M$).
+Finally, a pooling layer followed by a multilayer perceptron is used to generate the final vector representation.